mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 - <a target="blank" href="http://www.stdout.org/~winston/latex/latexsheet.pdf">The LaTeX Cheat Sheet</a> - A great tool to keep on your computer and refer to
 - <a target="blank" href="http://tobi.oetiker.ch/lshort/lshort.pdf">Introduction to LaTeX by Tobias Oetiker</a> - A full length document on everything you could ever know about LaTeX
 - An in-depth example of writing mathematics - The <a target="blank" href="http://www.ams.jhu.edu/~ers/learn-latex/paper.pdf">PDF</a> and the <a target="blank" href="http://www.ams.jhu.edu/~ers/learn-latex/paper.tex">LaTeX source file</a>

+### LaTeXing your Resumé

+LaTeX is an excellent tool for making a pedestrian resumé look polished, but starting from scratch is really tough.
+A lot of templates exist for them however, so I would suggest starting with one of these and customizing it to make it your own.
+Having it done in LaTeX is an improvement, but try to mess around a bit with the formatting to make it unique.
+I have included a template for my CV, which was based on a template by <a target="_blank" href="http://nitens.org/taraborelli/cvtex">Dario Taraborelli</a>, with some help from <a target="_blank" href="jaan.io">Jaan Altosaar</a>, and customized for my needs.

+- <a target="_blank" href="http://nitens.org/cv/cv.pdf">Dario Taraborelli's

 Additionally, I am happy to answer any questions by email at <a target="blank" href="mailto:{{ site.owner.email }}">michael.king2@mail.mcgill.ca</a>.